How To Get Your Texas Series LLC

 Cost: The primary benefit of a Series LLC lies in the cost.
 The Texas Secretary of State charges a $300 filing fee to form a traditional LLC, corporation or Series LLC.
 The Texas SOS does not, however, charge for each new series.

-Please note that you must now file Assumed Name Certificates with the state and in the county of your principal place of business.
-This will set you back about $50 per (sub)series.
+Please note that you must now file Assumed Name Certificates with the state.
+This will set you back about $25 per (sub)series.

 Liability Protection: If operated properly the debts, liabilities, obligations, and expenses incurred with respect to a particular series are enforceable only against the assets of that series, and are not enforceable against the assets of the LLC generally or any other series and vice versa.

 In addition, the series LLC is a relatively new entity and the case law is not as developed as other entities such as the traditional LLC.
 As such, the Series LLC is not for everyone.
 More predictable asset segregation comes from multiple entity filings.
 At this time the Series LLC is best suited for those who have decided that the costs to file and maintain multiple entities are not justifiable.

 The Texas series LLC may not be appropriate in the following situations:

 - where the tax and financial information of one series needs to be kept confidential from the members of another series.

 - where some series will be engaged in for-profit activities while other series will be engaged in not-for-profit activities.

 - where combined reporting for Texas franchise tax purposes will cause issues with allocating the franchise tax burden to each series.

 - where the activities of one series create a substantially higher level of liability than the other series.